tobiasliebmann/WaveSim/README.md

-# Wave equation simulator 1D
+# Wave equation simulator
 The Python code in this repository solves a 1D wave equation on a grid.
-In the future it will be updated for 2D wave equations.
+Additionally, a 2D wave equation simulator was added.
 The topics which will be discussed are:

-- Discritization of the wave equation
+- Discritization of the wave equation in 1D and 2D
 - Choosing and implementation of a boundary condition
 - Implementation of initial conditions
 - Stability analysis
 - Results
-- Benchmark
+- Benchmark comparing 1D and 2D simulation
 - Sources

+# Wave equation simulator 1D

 ## Discretizing the wave equation